makkus/freckles/README.rst

 ``frecklecute``
 ===============

-Basically a wrapper around Ansible_, making it easier to get started writing and executing task lists ('playbooks' in Ansible-speak) locally.
+Basically a wrapper around Ansible_ playbooks, making it easier to get started writing and executing task lists ('playbooks' in Ansible-speak) locally.
 It allows you to execute short (yaml) scriptlets ('*frecklecutables*').
 As all of *freckles* is built on top of *Ansible*, `all Ansible modules <http://docs.ansible.com/ansible/latest/list_of_all_modules.html>`_, as well as `all roles on Ansible galaxy <https://galaxy.ansible.com>`_ can be used as building blocks for such a *frecklecutable*.

 ``frecklecute`` comes with a few default *frecklecutables*, for example one (called `'ansible-task' <https://github.com/makkus/freckles/blob/master/freckles/external/frecklecutables/ansible-task>`_) that lets you execute any arbitrary Ansible module or role directly.
 This is what it looks like to ensure a folder exists, using ``frecklecute`` (including '`inaugurating <inaugurate_>`_'/bootstrapping ``frecklecute`` itself):